caocmai/Next-Chord/readme.md

 ## Challenges I Anticipate

-Finding a way to implement it that is user friendly and attractive.
-Understanding proficiently how the chord wheel works
+Finding a way to create the APP that is user friendly and attractive.
+Understanding proficiently how the chord wheel works.
+Adding sounds to the APP.

 ## Skateboard

-Creating a layout of the chords that's compatible across multiple devices
+Creating a layout of the chords that's compatible across multiple devices.

-**Start coding and finish “Skateboard” feature before beginning “Bike”.**

 ## Bike
-Adding sounds or some other user feedback when a chord is tapped
+Adding sounds or some other user feedback when a chord is tapped.

 ## Car
-Animation and making it look professional
+Animation and making it look professional.

 ## Personal Achievement Goals: